f-droid/fdroid-website/_docs/Installing_the_Server_and_Repo_Tools.md

 Java, the Android SDK, and some other essential tools must be installed.
 Only
-[parts of the Android SDK](https://qa.debian.org/developer.php?email=android-tools-devel%40lists.alioth.debian.org) are available in Debian, so the Android ADK must be installed manually, as well as the packages that it requires (_the Android SDK tools include some 32-bit binaries, so even 64-bit systems need these i386 library packages_).
+[parts of the Android SDK](https://qa.debian.org/developer.php?email=android-tools-devel%40lists.alioth.debian.org) are available in Debian, so the Android SDK must be installed manually, as well as the packages that it requires (_the Android SDK tools include some 32-bit binaries, so even 64-bit systems need these i386 library packages_).
 The F-Droid tools use the Android SDK to